farhanaidil2026-ui/Year1-Sem1-Courses/SECR1013-Digital-Logic/README.md

 ### What Worked Well

-The laboratory sessions were invaluable.
-Physically building circuits and watching LEDs respond to logic inputs transformed abstract theory into tangible understanding.
-The hands-on approach made complex topics like flip-flops and shift registers much clearer.
+The lab sessions were definitely the best part.
+Actually building circuits with real components and seeing LEDs light up when you get the logic right made everything click.
+It's one thing to learn about flip-flops and shift registers on paper, but when you physically wire them up and see them work, it just makes way more sense.

 ### Suggestions for Enhancement

-Future iterations of this course could benefit from:
+I think future classes could be even better with:
-- More simulation software practice (like Logisim or CircuitVerse)
+- More time using simulation software like Logisim or CircuitVerse
-- Real-world application examples from modern processors
+- Examples showing how these concepts are used in actual modern processors
-- Mini-projects that combine multiple modules into one comprehensive design
+- Bigger projects where we combine everything we learned into one cool design

 ---

 ## 🎓 Closing Reflection

-SECR1013 has been instrumental in building my computer science foundation.
-As someone aspiring to work in data engineering, understanding how data is fundamentally stored and manipulated at the hardware level provides crucial context.
-The logical thinking and systematic design approaches I've developed will serve me throughout my academic journey and professional career.
+SECR1013 was super important for building my computer science foundation.
+Since I want to go into data engineering, knowing how data is actually stored and processed at the hardware level gives me a much better understanding of everything.
+The logical thinking and systematic approach to solving problems that I learned here will definitely stick with me through university and my future career.

-This course proved that even in our software-dominated world, hardware knowledge remains essential for anyone serious about computer science.
+Even though we live in a world where everyone's focused on software and apps, this course showed me that understanding hardware is still really important if you want to be serious about computer science.

 ---